Wyandotte Chicken Guide to Appearance, Temperament, Varieties & Raising

 This variety has the same coloring, just it doesn’t have the same lacing as the Buff-Laced Wyandotte.

-This Wyandotte variety is one of the angriest and sometimes goes wild.
-Columbians have white feathers all over, but the tail, neck, and wings tips are black.
+This Wyandotte variety are gentle birds with white feathers except for their tail, neck, and wings tips which are black.

 The difference between regular Columbian and buff is that the buff version has brownish feathers, not white.

 These chicks were created in Germany by mating Black Wyandottes and Barred Rocks.
-Interestingly, some generations have surprisingly long tails and back feathers.
-Overall the feathers are crosswise black and white.
+Some generations have long tails and back feathers.
+The feathers are crosswise black and white.

 Partridge Wyandotte is a rare variety for large hens because there aren’t many breeders of this pattern.
 They have a triple lacing down the red feather.